pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 It then tells you to press Q to quit.
 It means that you press the Q Key once, to start serving drawings again

+### Choose your own Defaults, when you dislike ours

 Try